-Additional vSphere Bitfusion servers must be part of the same vCenter Server instance as the first vSphere Bitfusion server.
+Additional vSphere Bitfusion servers must be managed by the same vCenter Server instance as the first vSphere Bitfusion server.

 - Verify you have installed a primary vSphere Bitfusion server.

-- Verify that the vSphere Bitfusion is registered with vCenter Server server.
+- Verify that the vSphere Bitfusion plug-in is registered with your vCenter Server instance.

 - From the Hosts and Clusters view in vCenter Server, right-click an ESXi host, and select .